jacobdwatters/JML/README.md

 >     - Standard Deviation
 >     - Variance

-Please not this library is still under development.
+Please note this library is still under development.
 Optimizations and new features are planned.

 ### A Word of Caution
 This library was primary developed for educational purposes.
 While efforts are currently being made to make this library fast and reliable,